Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 ### Cluster-of-Clusters

-We based our cluster-of-clusters implementation off of a [keynote at the 2021 dask summit][cluster of clusters keynote].
+We based our cluster-of-clusters implementation off of a [keynote at the 2021 Dask
+Summit][cluster of clusters keynote].
 With this setup, you have a normal Dask distributed cluster with a scheduler and a set of workers.
 Instead of passing your work directly to the scheduler as normal, though, you pass delayed objects that